karkipy/canvas-boilerplate/README.md

 3) Constant.js:

       Here we will initalize assets such as images and sounds and provide them with id : Indicator for that element and the source for that asset.
+We will also include screen width and screen height for clearAll function to be used later on in game.
 Example :

       ```javascript
+        const SCREEN_WIDTH =  800;
+        const SCREEN_HEIGHT = 600;

         const IMAGES = [
           { id: SPRITE_INDICATOR, src : 'images/player.png' },
         ];